as9934/Document-Cloud-Tagger/README.md

 # Document-Cloud-Tagger
 Selenium-based Python script to automatically tag documents in Document Cloud.
+Created as part of the California Reporting Project.